GreenPonik/GreenPonik_OneWire_DS18B20/README.md

 ## GreenPonik_OneWire_DS18B20.py Library for Raspberry pi
 ---------------------------------------------------------
-This is the sample code for read temperature with DS18B20 sensor
+This is the sample code for read temperature with DS18B20 sensor on One Wire bus.

+The script auto-detect the 1W file and parse it to find the temperature value.

 ## Table of Contents

 - [## GreenPonik_OneWire_DS18B20.py Library for Raspberry pi](#GreenPonikOneWireDS18B20py-library-for-raspberry-pi)